Bachelor of Arts Degree in Paralegal Studies, Post-Baccalaureate Certificate in Paralegal Studies or Associate of Arts Degree in Paralegal Studies

 Graduates of our programs have enjoyed job offers from top law firms and corporations across the country — often prior to graduation.
 Working under the supervision of an attorney, the job titles include contract analyst, quality assurance officer, software compliance manager and legal brief reviewer.

 Our 4-year program graduates have enjoyed acceptance into distinguished regional law schools, often with full-ride scholarships.
-One-hundred percent of our certificate earners are historically employed within six months of graduation.
+100% of our certificate earners are historically employed within six months of graduation.